thibalte/Presto/README.md

 This device was part of my diploma graduation project, this is the frame that I used to develop a modified, continuous-feed 4-color plotter.

+The plans available here let you build this : https://vimeo.com/39360161.

 See a modified version of the frame here : https://vimeo.com/45618302.

 The tool-head design is left to do considering what you want to use as